mjc-school/stage0-master-task/readme.md

 #### Task 6.
 Bitwise values swap.

-Implement the `swap` method that takes two integer parameters, swaps its values (with help of bitwise operation without creating new variables or objects), and then outputs them out.
+Implement the `swap` method that takes two integer parameters, and swaps its values (with help of bitwise operation without creating new variables or objects), and then outputs them out.

 Example